 Nursing Students with Past Convictions: RN License Guidelines

-Here’s an example of an nursing students with past convictions that a past client was going to give regarding a DUI that we recommended changing.
+Here’s an example of a nursing student with past convictions that a past client was going to give regarding a DUI that we recommended changing.
 The client, let’s call him Jim, had battled all the way to trial over a DUI.
-The arresting officer had made some mistakes, had been less than kind, there was debate as to whether he falsified portions of the arrest report, etc., but in the end, Jim was convicted of a garden variety first offender DUI.
+The arresting officer had made some mistakes and had been less than kind; there was debate as to whether he falsified portions of the arrest report, etc., but in the end, Jim was convicted of a garden variety first offender DUI.
 His letter of explanation detailed all the problems the officer gave him and was very compelling, but it failed to accomplish what the Board of Registered Nursing wanted to see.
-His letter sounded like he was blaming the officer for the DUI, when the State of California and a jury had determined JIM was under the influence while he was driving and convicted him of that crime.
+His letter sounded like he was blaming the officer for the DUI when the State of California and a jury had determined that JIM was under the influence while he was driving and convicted him of that crime.
 The BRN wanted to see Jim take responsibility for his actions.
 The BRN wanted to see remorse for a poor choice that endangered the public.
-The BRN wanted to hear about what Jim had done since his DUI to ensure there is not a risk of reoccurrence.
-We scrapped the entire first letter and Jim was a little irritated but he certainly agreed when he was given his RN license free and clear a few months later.
+The BRN wanted to hear about what Jim had done since his DUI to ensure there was not a risk of reoccurrence.
+We scrapped the entire first letter, and Jim was a little irritated, but he certainly agreed when he was given his RN license free and clear a few months later.

 We were thrilled when Jim was given the RN license, but we weren’t really expecting it.
 One of the other reasons it is important to have an attorney assist with the application is that we get to direct the case from the beginning.
 If Jim’s license had been denied and we needed to appeal that denial in order to get him licensed, Jim could have made our job much more difficult, if not impossible, if he had submitted his original letter.